sageil/veterinary_assistant/README.md

 The `reports` directory contains a few answers provided by my locally installed agents [Reports](https://github.com/sageil/veterinary_assistant/tree/main/reports).

+## Docker Desktop Users

+Enabling host network on Docker Desktop is required to run this project locally. while the feature is ready for Linux, it is in beta on Windows and Mac.
+[Read more](https://docs.docker.com/engine/network/tutorials/host/).

 ### Having issues?
 [Report any issues](https://github.com/sageil/veterinary_assistant/issues)
 ### Screen Capture